• Art magazine

 • Timing and dynamics,

-• Know how to organize songs and how they are put together.
+• Knowing how to organize songs and how they are structured.

-Using the example of the Australian Tommy Emmanuel , one of the best fingerstyle guitarists on this planet, the complexity of this guitar play is very impressive:
+by the example of Australian Tommy Emmanuel , one of the best fingerstyle guitarists on the planet:

 02 Individual feedback is invaluable